Our Story

 Conversation

-Life-opening conversations happen when each person is invited to show up as they truly are.
-Wisdom can emerge from listening to many voices, each one beautiful in its particularity.
+Life-opening conversations happen when each person is invited to show up as they are.
+Wisdom can emerge from listening to many voices, each one irreplaceable in its particularity.

 Connection

-Human beings long for connection, to our deepest selves, to one another and to the transcendent.
-We flourish when we stay connected to sources of life and love.
+Human beings long for connection to ourselves, to one another, and to our sources of life.
+We flourish when we stay connected and flow.

 Practice

 Life asks us to grow inner and relational habits that form us as individuals and communities.
-We need the help of one another’s experience and encouragement to meet this challenge.
+We need the help of one another’s experience and encouragement to pull it off.

 More on Key Words